A Single Day

 Another excellent attraction whilst you are in Dunbar is the Belhaven Brewery Tour.
 This 300 year old brewery is Scotland’s oldest working brewery and produces a wide range of products including award winning beers.

-Before you leave Dunbar head over to The Store and combine their cafe with some strawberry picking (summer months).
+Before you leave Dunbar head over to the Strawberry Barn and combine their cafe and browse the independent shops in their back garden.
 This is also an events venue and it is worth checking their calendar.
-Nearby by is the Belhaven Smokehouse selling locally smoked fish and meats as well as a range of deli foods.
+Nearby is the Belhaven Smokehouse selling locally smoked fish and meats as well as a range of deli foods.

 Five Days to a Week